Vedanta Society: Vedanta Center of Greater Washington DC, Maryland

-The Center was established in April 1997 as an extension of the Vedanta Society of Southern California under the leadership of Swami Swahananda and spiritual guidance of the Ramakrishna Math and Ramakrishna Mission, with headquarters at Belur Math, Howrah, West Bengal, India.
+The Center was established in April 1997 as part of the Vedanta Society of Southern California under the guidance of Swami Swahananda and Ramakrishna Math and Mission in Belur Math, West Bengal.
+Swami Swahananda was the head from 1997 to 2012.
+Swami Sarvadevananda is the current head of the Center.

-The head of the center, is Swami Sarvadevananda, minister of the Vedanta Society of Southern California.
-Swami Swahananda was the founding minister of the center, and was its head from 1997 to 2012.
-Three monks of the order: Swamis Atmajnanananda, Brahmarupananda, Chidbrahmananda and Brahmacharya Kumar are in residence.

 Swami Atmajnanananda, currently the resident minister at the Vedanta Center of Greater Washington, DC, in Silver Spring, Maryland, USA.

-He is a scholar in Indian philosophy and traveled extensively throughout India and Bangladesh; contributed various articles and translations to some of the books and magazines of the Ramkrishna order.
+He is a scholar in Indian philosophy and traveled extensively throughout India and Bangladesh; contributed various articles and translations to some of the books and magazines of the Ramkrishna Order.
 One of his articles was published in Living Wisdom: Vedanta in the West.
 He also authored Jiva Gosvamin's Tattvasandarbha: A Study on the Philosophical and Sectarian Development of the Gaudiya Vaisnava Movement, published by Motilal Banarsidass in 1986 under his pre-monastic name.

-Swami Atmajnanananda was a significant critic of Jeffrey Kripal's book Kali's Child.

 Ramakrishna-Vivekananda Center, New York

 The Ramakrishna-Vivekananda Center located on the upper East Side of Manhattan Island was founded in 1933 by Swami Nikhilananda, when he and a group of followers broke off from the Vedanta Society of New York, while still maintaining its affiliation with the Ramakrishna Order in India.

 The center has a main temple and monastery in New York City and a retreat property at Thousand Island Park on the Hudson, where Swami Vivekananda stayed for 7 weeks in the summer of 1895.
 Swami Nikhilananda produced some of the most important English translations of Vedanta scripture and literature including, The Gospel of Ramakrishna.
 Notable students of the Swami include Joseph Campbell (who helped edit the Gospel) and J.D.
 Salinger, who began his association with the Swami shortly after returning from WWII.

-After Nikhilananda's death in 1973.
-Swami Adiswarananda took over, until his death in 2007.
+After Nikhilananda's death in 1973, Swami Adiswarananda took over, until his death in 2007.
 Currently, Swami Yuktatmananda heads the center.